 Since selling customer data has become such a prime revenue opportunity for so many companies, there’s been pushback on these efforts from many different industries.
 It was fought by titans like Microsoft and Amazon, who contributed to political campaigns working to defeat the measure.

 Facing continued pressure from their constituents, the California legislature took it upon themselves to put their own standards in place.
 The California Consumer Privacy Act of 2018 contains many of the provisions asked for in the ballot measures.
 The CCPA became effective only recently though, on January 1, 2020.
 The 7 new amendments that came with this act, replaced or augmented previous regulatory language, something businesses had to take into account when dealing with their compliance planning.
 In February this year, a regulatory update added revisions to existing proposed regulations issued last year, but there were no major changes.

 As of March 2018, all 50 U.S. states have implemented their own data privacy regulations, in addition to the District of Columbia, Guam, Puerto Rico, and the U.S. Virgin Islands.
-Some states simply added new regulation around notifying consumers about breaches.
+Some states simply added new regulations around notifying consumers about breaches.
 Others, like Vermont, seek to regulate those involved in selling any type of customer data.
 There’s currently no overarching federal law addressing data privacy in full.
 At most, there’s a patchwork of legislation targeted at specific sectors – which complicates matters for financial institutions that conduct business across multiple states, and especially those that operate nationwide.

 That may be ready to change as current administration officials recently began discussions on implementing a national framework designed to address data privacy.
 U.S. lawmakers also seek to advance legislation to deal with issues surrounding how companies manage and often profit from consumer data.